kz-d/prisma-where-required/README.md

 After these steps, your code will display the following behaviour:

 ```
-// @ts-expect-error args are requered
+// @ts-expect-error args are required
 prisma.user.findMany()

-// @ts-expect-error where is requered
+// @ts-expect-error where is required
 prisma.user.findMany({})

-// @ts-expect-error organizationId is requered
+// @ts-expect-error organizationId is required
 prisma.user.findMany({where: {}})
 ```